 In the aftermath of the outage, Panopto’s engineering team set out to address the root of the problem, so that future catastrophic power failures wouldn’t result in connectivity loss to our service.
 Late last week, we rolled out an update that protects against these types of interruptions and further reduces the chance of data loss during outages.

 The update involves mirroring our video platform across Amazon’s availability zones.
-This means that as new information is uploaded to our servers, we continually replicate it to a standby system that sits on separate machines in a different location on a different power grid.
+This means that as new information is uploaded to our servers, we continually replicate it to a standby system that sits on separate machines.
 If connectivity to the primary system is lost for any reason (anything from hardware failure to systemic power outages), we seamlessly redirect client traffic to the standby system.
 So even if Amazon’s primary and backup generators fail again, you’ll still be able to access the Panopto VCMS website, view videos, record new content, do live webcasts, and administer your system.

 This is an important advancement for Panopto, and we believe is the standard that customers should expect from their online video platform and lecture capture providers.
 The update we rolled out today was relatively straightforward based on the multitenant architecture of our system.
 And since Panopto can scale to demand elastically while still managing all customers in one shared cloud, this is a natural evolution of our technology.